surveyjs/survey-pdf/docs/Options-in-Constructor.md

 ## Image Rendering

-[Image questions](https://surveyjs.io/Documentation/Library?id=questionimagemodel) have an [imageFit](https://surveyjs.io/Documentation/Library?id=questionimagemodel#imageFit) property that specifies how images should fit into their container.
-If exported images should take this property into account, enable the `applyImageFit` option.
+[Image questions](https://surveyjs.io/Documentation/Library?id=questionimagemodel) have an [imageFit](https://surveyjs.io/Documentation/Library?id=questionimagemodel#imageFit) property that specifies how images should fit into their containers.
+If exported images should apply this property, enable the `applyImageFit` option.
 Please note that with this option, the quality of images may be lower because they pass through several conversions.

 ```js
 var options = {